-In this way Socrates, like Euripides, "killed" tragedy.
-Under his brutal hands, and his demand for reason and usefulness, myth lost its power over the mind, which was invaded In such a way "the youthful tragic poet Plato by criticism. first burned his poems that he might become a student of Socrates".
-Henceforth Plato devoted his art to the discovery of "reality", the "idea which underlies this pseudo-reality" --the older art, he believed, had been a mere "imitation of a phantom".
+^{16.} B.T.
+8 14 pp89-90 is made to ask in Aristophanes' Clouds, "with us, gods are not legal tender."
+And so the critic asserts himself in the strongest possible terms.
+"Legal tender" consists only of denominations known and determinable.
+The gods are not determinable.
+In this way Socrates, like Euripides. "killed" tragedy.
+Under his brutal hands, and his demand for reason and usefulness, myth lost its power over the mind, which was invaded by criticism.
+In such a way "the youthful tragic poet Plato first burned his poems that he might become a student of Socrates".
+Henceforth Plato devoted his art to the discovery of "reality", the "idea which underlies this pseudo-reality" -the older art, he believed, had been a mere "imitation of a phantom".
 And with this critic's interference with art the subject-object distinction first finds its way into art -to the detriment of all aesthetic appreciation.
-The critical prejudice that "to be beautiful a thing must be known" . which is almost to say "useful", requires an individual, knower, complete with all the boundries of individualism and the distinction between knower and known.
+The critical prejudice that "to be beautiful a thing must be known", which is almost to say "useful", requires an individual, knower, complete with all the boundries of individualism and the distinction between knower and known.
 Plato's misunderstanding of art is due to his inability to understand the effect of the subject-object distinction in art.
-So great does his confusion become that, according to Nietzsche's interpretation of Ion, he criticizes, perhaps unintentionally, the very idol of his master - Euripides.
-Because the diety who speaks through Euripides is no longer Apollo or Dionysus. "but an altogether newborn demon, called Socrates" there arises an altogether "new opposition: the Dionysian and the Socratic -- and the art of Greek tragedy was wrecked 17. on this".
-What arises out of this new opposition is not the lyricist who; as we have seen, was able to transcend the subject-object distinction because of the unity of the Apollinian and Dionysian art tendencies; nor is it the "solemn rhapsodist of old times".
+So great does his confusion become that, according to Nietzsche's interpretation of Ion, he criticizes, perhaps unintentionally, the very idol of his master -- Euripides.
+Because the diety who speaks through Euripides is no longer Apollo or Dionysus, "but an altogether newborn demon, called Socrates" there the Socratio -- and the art of Greek tragedy was wrecked What erises out of this new opposition is on this". not the lyricist who, as we have seen, was able to transcend the subject-object distinction because of the unity of the Apollinian and Dionysian art tendencies; nor is it the "solemn rhapsodist of old times".
 Rather it is the younger rhapsodist who is portrayed for us in Plato's Ion.
 Plato almost always speaks only ironically of the creative faculty of such a poet.
-He places it on a par with the gift of the soothsayer and dream-interpreter.
-The poet is able to compose only when he is unconscious and bereft 18.
-"Like Plato, Euripides undertook to of understanding. show to the world the reverse of the 'unintelligent' poet."
-It is, therefore, with a great sense of irony that Nietzsche turns the tables on both Plato and Euripides by characterizing Euripides as Ion, making Plato seem to condemn his master's idol and making Euripides, by virtue of being Socratic, also the most un-Socratic.
-Nietzsche writes---"In the Platonic Ion, the younger rhapsodist describes his own nature as follows: 'When I am saying anything sad. my eyes fill with tears; and when I am saying something awful and terrible, then my hair stands on end with fright and my heart beats quickly.' ...
-Euripides is the actor whose heart beats, whose hair stands on end: as Socratic thinker he designs the plan, as passionate actor he executes it.
-Neither in the designing nor in the execution is he a pure artist.
-Thus the Euripidean drama is a thing both cool and fiery, equally capable of freezing and burning.
-It is impossible for it to attain the Apollinian effect of the epos, while, on the other hand, it has alienated itself as much as possible from Dionysian elements.
-Now, in order to be effective at all, it requires new stimulants, which can no longer lie within the sphere of the only two artimpulses, the Apollinian and the Dionysian.
-These stimulants are cool, paradoxical thoughts, replacing Apollinian contemplation-- and fiery affects, replacing Dionysian ecstacies; and it may be added, thoughts and affects copied very real-. istically and in no sense dipped into the ether of art."
+He places it on a par with the gift of the soothsayer and dream-interpreter. is able to compose only when he is unconscious and bereft Like Plato, Euripides undertook to of understanding. show to the world the reverse of the 'unintelligent' It is, therefore, with a great sense of irony that Nietzsche turns the tables on both Plato and Euripides by characterizing Euripides as Ion, making Plato seem to condemn his master's idol and making Euripides, by virtue of being Socratic, also the most un-Socratic.
+Nietzsche writes --"In the Platonic Ion, the younger rhapsodist describes his own nature as follows: 'When I am saying anything sad, my eyes fill with tears; and when I am saying something awful and terrible, then my hair stands on end with fright and my heart beat's quickly.' ...
+Euripides is the actor whose heart beats, whose hair stands on end; as Socratic thinker he designs the plan, as passionate actor he executes ^{17.} B.T. § 12 p82.